JSON schema format

 Specifies a JSON object in the same format as an entity’s shape property, which defines the attributes that can be present in the context record in authorization requests made with this action.
 Specifying a context enables Cedar to validate policies that attempt to reference the context record’s attributes.

 Each context entry consists of type and attributes objects.
-The type object is always the type Record.
+By default, the type object is of type Record, but can also be of type commonType.
 The attributes object has the same JSON format as the entity shape’s record’s attributes.
 For example, the following context snippet specifies that any request to perform the SomeAction action must include a Boolean attribute named field1 and a Longattribute named field2.
 Optionally, the context may include a third attribute field3 which, if present, is a String.
 The context entry is optional, and if excluded it is assumed to be an empty Record (in which case policies that try to access attributes in context will produce validation errors).

 "actions": {